 Average Sale / Average Check

 This report shows the value of each customer that day.
-If you have a lot of part-timers, they might not have the highest retail sales because they work in the “off” shifts.
-Average sale shows you when they do help a customer, how much – on average – a customer purchases from them.
-This can help you spot the bright stars who might be hidden.
+If you have a lot of part-timers, they might not have the highest retail sales because they work the "off" shifts.
+The average sale shows you when they do help a customer and how much - on average - a customer purchases from them.
+This can help you spot the bright stars that might be hidden.

-This is the most immediate report you can use to grow retail sales because this report measures how well your sale crew can move your products.
-The more people like your employees, the more trust employees will be able to create and use to upsell each order.
+This is the most immediate report you can use to grow retail sales because this report measures how well your sales crew can move your products.
+The more people like your employees, the more trust employees can create and use to upsell each order.
 This is what raises your average sale.

-Whatever you call it, it is the closest we can get to how many sales you received in a day.
-Careful Analyticals don’t get caught up thinking of exceptions that can bring your average down like ringing up a piece of candy vs. your usual sale.
-Using your POS report averages everything so you have a true number to work with.
+Whatever you call it, it is the closest we can get to how many sales you receive daily.
+Careful Analyticals, don’t get caught thinking of exceptions that can bring your average down, like ringing up a piece of candy vs. your usual sale.
+Using your POS report averages everything so you have a true number of working with.

 How To Increase Your Average Sale

-- Prioritize retail sales, not stocking.
-In the restaurant business there is a saying, “If you can lean, you can clean.”
-In the retail business I think it should be, “If you can stock, you can sell.”
-Too often we let employees think stocking the store shelves with product is more important than moving the product out the door.
-Displays are supposed to get messed up, products are supposed to look almost out.
-Your employee training has to explain this or your well-meaning employees will fail you.
+Prioritize retail sales, not stocking.
+In the restaurant business, there is a saying, “If you can lean, you can clean.”
+In the retail business, I think it should be, “If you can stock, you can sell.”
+Too often, we let employees think stocking the store shelves with product is more important than moving the product out the door.
+Displays are supposed to get messed up, and products should look almost out.
+Your employee training has to explain this, or your well-meaning employees will fail you.

-- Increase add-ons through impulse items displayed strategically around your store.
-We’ll cover that in our next chapter.
+Increase add-ons through impulse items displayed strategically around your store.

-- Raise sales of higher ticket goods by using both features and benefits and add-ons through improved sales training.
-We’ll cover this extensively in Chapter 4.
+Raise sales of higher ticket goods using features, benefits, and add-ons through improved sales training.

 Average Number of Items

 The higher you can move this, the more profit you will make.
-You make profit on the second item so your goal should always be an average of two.
+You profit from the second item, so your goal should always be an average of two.

-When managaing your retail sales crew, you must utilize your computer printouts religiously to monitor how your crew is actually doing, not just your merchandise.
-What tips do you have to increase average sale or average number of items?
+When managing your retail sales crew, you must religiously utilize your computer printouts to monitor how your crew is doing, not just your merchandise.
+What tips do you have to increase the average sale or average number of items?